Playful in front of the Bourbon Front photo Christian Remoy

 First impressions

-The X-BOW® was developed by the team at Ulstein Design & Solutions AS, and has been a great improvement for crew comfort.
+The X-BOW® was developed by the team at Ulstein Design & Solutions AS and has greatly improved crew comfort.

 "Less shaking, it also means less vibration, less noise and less splashing," he says.